oscar-rijadi/FinancialBalance/README.md

 - **`decimal` columns are read through `double`**, which introduces rounding on large IDR figures.
 - **Forms are created, shown, and the caller hidden or closed**, so navigating in a loop accumulates `Main_Form` instances rather than returning to the existing one.
+- **`ETF_Stocks_Price` reaches the network** on the sync button, the only outbound call in the app.
+It forces TLS 1.2, sets a `User-Agent`, and runs on the UI thread — the form freezes for the duration of the request.
+Yahoo's endpoint is undocumented and can change without notice.
+- **The setup forms' menu strips now carry eight items each** and overflow into a `»` chevron on a 616px form. `Main_Form` avoids this by nesting them under one `Administration` dropdown; the setup forms could do the same.
 - `Microsoft.Office.Interop.Excel` and `adodb` are referenced in the project file but **not used by any code** — both references can be dropped.